SteveVu2212/Bayes_for_Baseball_analytics/code/baseball.md

 # Directed Acyclic Graph (DAG)

 The DAG bellow graphically pictures the causal connection between variables.
-Although the project is towards predictions, the DAG is very important as it explicitly speaks of the theory behind the models.
+Although the project is about predictions, the DAG is very important as it explicitly speaks of the theory behind the models.
 Therefore, we are able to revise and improve our model’s predictive performance.
 The direct arrow implies a causal relationship between two